Benefit from your life insurance during your lifetime

 If you think a Columbus Life policy with Life Plus Accelerated Death Benefit Rider® is the right strategy for your plans, it’s important to work closely with your financial professional.
 Contact your advisor today to find out how this planning solution can help protect your future and that of your loved ones.

-- Competitive Spotlight: Using living benefits to help manage long-term care costs
+- Advanced Market Insights: Using living benefits to help manage long-term care costs

 - LifePlus Accelerated Death Benefit Rider® Brochure for Nautical Term